gelsogrove/shopME/docs/other/prompt_agent.md

 **GetOrdersListLink() returns TWO URLs - you MUST choose correctly:**

 🎯 **FOR SPECIFIC ORDER REQUESTS (WITH ORDER NUMBER):**
-- "dammi ordine 20005" → USE `orderDetailUrl` from response (NOT ordersListUrl!)
+- "dammi ordine 20005" → CALL GetLastOrderLink(orderCode: "20005") → USE `orderDetailUrl` from response (NOT ordersListUrl!)
 - "show order 10002" → USE `orderDetailUrl` from response (NOT ordersListUrl!)
 - "voglio ordine 20014" → USE `orderDetailUrl` from response (NOT ordersListUrl!)
 - "dammi ordine 20012" → USE `orderDetailUrl` from response (NOT ordersListUrl!)